learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q60.** A developer wants shareable links to their news article to show a rich preview card (title, description, image) when posted on social media.
+**Q.** A developer wants shareable links to their news article to show a rich preview card (title, description, image) when posted on social media.
 Which set of `<meta>` tags is responsible for this?

 - A) `<meta name="keywords">` and `<meta name="description">`
 - B) Open Graph tags — `<meta property="og:title">`, `<meta property="og:description">`, `<meta property="og:image">`